-Missoula continues to experience a growing population and under supply of housing.
-Median income and housing costs increased in 2019.
-Median price of a Missoula home increased along with rent in every category.
-Vacancy rates stayed between 2.3 and 3.7% putting upward pressure on rents.
-Median home price increased 8.6% to \$315,000 New construction of a single-family home had a median price of \$410,000.
-Residential lot prices increased 28.3% over last year.
-Almost half the renters are costburdened, spending 30% of their income on housing.
-Homes sell for 98% percent of their original list price.
+Missoula continues to experience a growing population and under supply of housing, with several under construction apartment developments.
+Median income and housing costs have increased.
+The median price of a Missoula home increased along with rent in every category.
+Current vacancy rates are 1.2% putting upward pressure on rents.
+Average home prices continue to escalate each year.
+Residential lot prices have been increasing each year.
+Almost half the renters are cost-burdened, spending over 30% of their income on housing.